A Quick Guide to Popups in E-commerce

 The primary goal of a popup is to motivate certain customer actions.
-Those actions may vary depending on the message of a particular popup.
+Those actions might vary depending on the message of a particular popup.

 For example, popups work great for increasing the number of email subscribers.
 Several years ago, the Nikki, In Stitches handmade accessories store managed to drive 1,375% more email subscriptions through popups than through its sidebar subscription form.

 According to particular visitors’ actions on a site, store owners can show them the following popup types:

 - Exit-intent popups.
 These popups are shown when a user tries to leave a site.
 More specifically, the system tracks the movement of the visitor’s cursor on a particular site page and displays the related popup when the cursor leaves the area of the current browser window.
 This way, the brand presents its offers to leaving visitors to keep them longer on its site.

 - Scroll-based popups.
 Scroll-based popups appear when the user views a certain percent of a site page determined by a store admin.
 E-commerce stores frequently use this popup type on their blog pages.
 This way, they introduce their offers to users who engaged with a certain amount of the content on particular site pages.

 - Time-based popups.
 Popups of this type are displayed a while after the user opened a site page.
 Again, this value is set by the store admin.
 Time-based popups make their best when they appear 60 seconds or later after visitors load the page.
 At this point, they are already engaged with the content of the page, and, thus, more inclined to accept the displayed offers.